samdejong86/CAEN-v1730-DAQ/README.md

 4. [CAEN digitizer](http://www.caen.it/csite/CaenProd.jsp?parent=43&idmod=717)

 If the tar files containing the libraries are placed in the **drivers** directory, run **source CAEN\_driver\_install.sh** as root in that directory to automatically install the libraries.
+**NOTE JUNE 2023**: Due to changes in the CAEN libraries, this automatic script no longer works.
+Manual installation is required instead.

 **Note:** Updates to your system may break the CAEN libraries.
 If the DAQ software stops working, try reinstalling the VME and USB libraries.